Aleridia/Homelab/README.md

 Last thing you need to do it label the node where you mounted the NFS :
 - `kubectl label nodes <your-node-name> disktype=nfs`

-Don't forget to add the disk in Longhorn after this if you want it to be auto-managed.
+Then all the deployments that need to access to the NFS need to have the `nodeSelector: disktype=nfs`.

 ## Cluster-app